abhishekarya1/DSA-2k23/greedy.md

 **Minimum Number of Coins**: start from the highest denomination coin and keep adding it to reach amount (or subtract from amount to reach `0`), move to lower denomination and repeat.

+**Lemonade Change**: ([link](https://leetcode.com/problems/lemonade-change/)) keep track of how many `$5` and `$10` bills you have, and for each customer give change using the largest bills possible while ensuring you never go negative.
+If at any point you cannot provide exact change, return `false`.